Pinghua Chinese

-Pinghua is a pair of Sinitic languages spoken mainly in parts of Guangxi, with some speakers in Hunan.
-Pinghua is a trade language in some areas of Guangxi, spoken as a second language by speakers of Zhuang languages.
+Ping or Pinghua is one of the primary varieties of the Chinese language, spoken natively in parts of Guangxi, with some speakers in Southern Hunan and Northern Guangdong.
+Pinghua is also a lingua franca in some areas of Guangxi, spoken as a second language by speakers of Zhuang languages.
 Some speakers are officially classified as Zhuang, and many are genetically distinct from most other Han Chinese.
 The northern subgroup is centered on Guilin and the southern subgroup around Nanning.
 The Southern dialect has several notable features such as having four distinct checked tones, and using various loanwords from the Zhuang languages, such as the final particle wei for imperative sentences.

 History

 Historically, Pinghua is associated with the earliest Han Chinese migrants who entered Guangxi via Hunan in the 1st millennium AD.
-The name is said to derive from the Pingnan Jun (平南軍, "Pacify the South Army"), a Northern Song-era army led by Di Qing in the 11th century.
+The name is said to derive from the Pingnan Army (平南軍, "Pacify the South Army"), a Northern Song-era army led by Di Qing in the 11th century, of which the descendants settled in the modern time Pinghua speaking area.

 Classification

 Language surveys in Guangxi during the 1950s recorded varieties of Chinese that had been included in the Yue dialect group but were different from those in Guangdong.
 Pinghua was designated as a separate dialect group from Yue by the Chinese Academy of Social Sciences in the 1980s and since then has been treated as a separate dialect in textbooks and surveys.

 Since designation as a separate dialect group, Pinghua has been the focus of increased research.
 In 2008 a report by the Chinese Academy of Social Sciences of research into Chinese varieties noted an increase in research papers and surveys of Pinghua, from 7 before the 1987 publication of the Language Atlas of China based on the revised classification, and about 156 between then and 2004.

 In the 1980s the number of speakers was listed as over 2 million; and by 2016 as 7 million.